observablehq/inputs/README.md

 viewof name = Text({label: "Name", placeholder: "Enter your name"})
 ```

-A Text allows freeform text input.
+A Text allows freeform single-line text input.
 For example, a Text might be used to allow the user to enter a search query.
 (See also [Search](#Search).)
 By default, a Text will report its value immediately on input.
 If more deliberate behavior is desired, say if the input will trigger an expensive computation or remote API, the *submit* option can be set to true to wait until a button is clicked or the Enter key is pressed.

 The available *options* are: